euroblaze/v12c-to-v14e/README.md

-### What does this module do?
+### What should this module do?

-- This module can be used as a basis tool for to migrate v12c to v12e.
+This module can be used as a basis tool for to migrate v12c to v12e.

+### How does it execute?

+`run.py` is a wrapper that

+- Establishes the sequence of execution
+- Performs sanity checks on input data
+- Provides logging calls
+- Foresees as many problems as possible, and establishes call-paths to log & ignore the failure and continue execution.
+- Breaks the execution in fatal conditions

-Following modules are covered:
+Following modules are migrated:

 - Contacts
 - CRM